RyanFcr/AnimaguSwap/README.md

 - 「Off Chain」V = randomBit(): The design of V is to prevent flipper cheats, ensuring that the flipper cannot send an identical signed message to the stakers.
 - 「Off Chain」md.hash = hash(W|V)
 - 「Off Chain」md.hash is a part of the transaction, owned by the User to slash flipper
-- 「Off Chain」Convert the transaction information into a String(md.hash is not included), to be used for subsequent secret sharing.
+- 「Off Chain」Convert the transaction information into a String(md.hash is also included), to be used for subsequent secret sharing.

 **Transaction submission:**

-- 「On Chain」User submit commitment= hash(Tx') and md.hash on chain
+- 「On Chain」User submit commitment= hash(Tx') on chain
   - Commitments of these orders are put in an on-chain queue
 - 「Off Chain」User to F：The user concatenates B and V and then encrypts them using F's public key before sending to Flipper.
 - 「Off Chain」F to User：F decrypts using its private key.
 Subsequently, the Flipper signs and sends it to the user.
 The user receives a signed commitment, OutU, which signifies the flipper's promise to reveal b later.